 Just as a news feed makes sure remote workers are always in the loop regarding important company updates, a performance management software system that features a Today Screen feature can offer a daily, at-a-glance view of the short and medium-term objectives they need to focus on, while giving them the means to communicate directly with team members and leaders who are spread around different locations.

 Culture isn’t just about aligning your company’s core values with the workforce; a strong culture should also encourage communication and engagement between workers in a way that transcends work goals and objectives.
 Often the most innovative solutions and forward-thinking ideas come about not from formal discussions, but from casual conversations between like-minded employees.

 Incorporating social feeds into your company’s intranet helps to build the foundation for these relationships, sharing ideas for projects in an informal digital setting and allowing collective brainstorming to occur organically.
 By allowing users to subscribe to public channels they can engage with relevant content, share articles, videos and images with other employees and keep remote workers engaged with their peers, excited to be involved in organizational change.

 Use employee feedback mechanisms

-Embedding a culture which values continuous feedback within a remote workforce requires unique feedback mechanisms to compensate for the absence of regular face-to-face conversations.
+Embedding a culture that values continuous feedback within a remote workforce requires unique feedback mechanisms to compensate for the absence of regular face-to-face conversations.
 Such systems are essential for managers and leaders seeking to improve employee satisfaction and retention, so you should utilize your performance management software to make sure regular one2ones, check-ins and other methods of feedback are regularly carried out.

 You can also use eNPS surveys to keep your finger on the pulse of your remote workers.
-This offers remote workers another layer of feedback which they can offer anonymously, assessing how they are feeling in terms of motivation, engagement and overall job satisfaction.
+This offers remote workers another layer of feedback that they can offer anonymously, assessing how they are feeling in terms of motivation, engagement and overall job satisfaction.